BroderickCarlin/template-ch32v003/README.md

 # README
-A basic template for Rust projects based on the RP2040
+A basic template for Rust projects based on the CH32v003

 **MAKE SURE TO UPDATE**

-Make sure to update `.cargo/config.toml` to match how you are connecting to the RP2040 (probe or direct over USB)
+Make sure to update `.cargo/config.toml` to match how you are connecting to the CH32v003 (probe or other methods)

 ## Getting started